hirve/sdr-mini-kit/README.md

 * Generating IQ stream with noise or empty signal
 * Transmitting internet audio streams into IQ stream
 * Lowpass filtering and decimating IQ stream
-* Piping streams to TCP, GQRX, playing it as audio
+* Piping streams to TCP, GQRX, Icecast, playing it as audio
 * Generating waterfall image from IQ stream

 ## Installation